Gestalt practice

 Alan Watts, who was a mentor of Price, suggested combining practices from the cultures of East and West.
-Price took the writings of Nyanaponika Thera and the nearby presence of the Tassajara Zen Mountain Center as sources of Buddhist meditation practice.
-Gestalt Practice was the term Price used to describe his combination of these Eastern and Western traditions.
-This term distinguished the practice Price taught from both Gestalt Therapy and Buddhist practice.
+Price took the writings of Nyanaponika Thera and Zen Roshi Shunryū Suzuki, abbot of the nearby Tassajara Zen Mountain Center, as sources of Buddhist meditation practice.
+Gestalt practice was the term Price used to describe his combination of these Eastern and Western traditions.
+This term distinguished the practice Price taught from both Gestalt therapy and Buddhist practice.

 Practice, not therapy

-Gestalt Practice distinguishes itself as an awareness practice rather than a form of therapy because it does not purport to “cure” any psychological symptoms.
+Gestalt practice distinguishes itself as an awareness practice rather than a form of therapy because it does not purport to cure any psychological symptoms.
 Keeping with this distinction, it does not employ the roles of patient and therapist.
 Instead, it relies upon the interaction between two equal partners, namely an initiator of awareness work and a reflector.
-As Dick Price conceived of Gestalt Practice, if a "patient" wants to do Gestalt work with a "therapist" then they belong in Gestalt therapy.
+As Dick Price conceived of Gestalt practice, if a patient wants to do Gestalt work with a therapist then they belong in Gestalt therapy.

-However, some aspects of Gestalt Practice are derived from the theory of Gestalt Therapy.
-Gestalt Practice incorporates some typical Gestalt awareness experiments borrowed from the Gestalt therapy model, along with eclectic techniques of meditation, physical exercise, environmentalism, contemplation, and spiritual practice.
+However, some aspects of Gestalt practice are derived from the theory of Gestalt therapy.
+Gestalt practice incorporates some typical Gestalt awareness experiments borrowed from the Gestalt therapy model, along with eclectic techniques of meditation, physical exercise, environmentalism, contemplation, and spiritual practice.

 Inception

-Gestalt Practice is an amalgam of awareness practices.
+Gestalt practice is an amalgam of awareness practices.
 Lao Tzu was one of the most significant Asian influences on Price.
-Otherwise, the primary influences on the development of Gestalt Practice were Fritz Perls, Wilhelm Reich, Alan Watts, Nyanaponika Thera, Shunryu Suzuki, Frederic Spiegelberg, Rajneesh, Joseph Campbell, Gregory Bateson, and Stanislav Grof, as well as many other scholars who were in residence at Esalen Institute during the two decades that Price led the Institute.
+Otherwise, the primary influences on the development of Gestalt practice were Fritz Perls, Wilhelm Reich, Alan Watts, Nyanaponika Thera, Shunryu Suzuki, Frederic Spiegelberg, Rajneesh, Joseph Campbell, Gregory Bateson, and Stanislav Grof, as well as many other scholars who were in residence at Esalen Institute during the two decades that Price led the institute.

 Price worked with Perls for approximately four years at Esalen, between 1966 and 1970.
 Then Perls told Price that it was time for him to start teaching Gestalt on his own.
-Price was impressed with the similarities between Gestalt and mindfulness meditation, which he used with insights from Eastern religions and altered state research to develop Gestalt Practice.
+Price was impressed with the similarities between Gestalt and mindfulness meditation, which he used with insights from Eastern religions and altered state research to develop Gestalt practice.